Trying to decide between Benjamin Moore Swiss Coffee vs White Dove, or Sherwin Williams Alabaster? This white paint guide has all the best colors!

 White Dove – LRV: 85.38 (LRV, or Light Reflectance Value is a scale commonly used by design professionals where 0 = absolute black and 100 is pure white.)

 Benjamin Moore White Dove is my go-to white paint color!
-I love that it is a warm off-white with a very subtle hint of grey.
-Its creamy white gives a calming vibe that makes a home feel more inviting.
-This white paint color is perfect for interior walls, trim, doors, or even a white shiplap accent wall if you’re feeling brave!
+I love its slightly warm hints of grey.
+The white creaminess of this paint color has a calming vibe that makes any home feel more inviting.
+It’s perfect for interior walls, trim, doors, or even a white shiplap accent wall if you’re feeling brave.